-Jocelyn Mackey, CSDE consultant, has been assigned as project manager.
-Questions regarding this RFP may be directed to her at 860-807-2042 or jocelyn.mackey@ct.gov.
+Jocelyn Mackey, CSDE Education Consultant, is the Project Manager.
+Questions regarding this request for proposals (RFP) may be directed to her at 860-713-6932 or jocelyn.mackey@ct.gov.
 The CSDE reserves the right to monitor program progress at least annually, including examination and approval of all reports and data collection.